kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-signup.md

 - Custom user metadata is stored in the `wp_usermeta` table with the `bema_` prefix
 - Phone numbers are encrypted before storage for security
 - All required fields are validated before processing
+- `bema_referred_by` is only set during signup and cannot be changed later

 ### Verification Process
 1. User submits signup data